ParaCoToUl/noarr-pipelines/README.md

 target_link_libraries(<my-app> PRIVATE Threads::Threads)
 ```

-> **Note:** You can use the `ExternalProject_Add` cmake command to automatically clone our repository.
+> **Note:** You can use the `ExternalProject_Add` CMake command to automatically clone our repository.
 The `examples/kmeans/CMakeLists.txt` file uses it to include the Noarr structures repository.

 ## Documentation